falkr/ttm4115/pages/unit-setup.md

 # Individual Reflection

-Each weak you should in addition complete an **individual reflection**, that makes up your **individual reflection diary**.
+Each week you should in addition complete an **individual reflection**, that makes up your **individual reflection diary**.
 These reflections will help you to collect material for the individual deliveries.
 To ensure progress during the semester and also as some form of feedback to us, the individual reflection is kicked off with an individual reflection survey.

 * Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.